ZE3kr/Full-Site-Cache-for-KeyCDN/readme.txt

 == About Purge ==

-This plugin will purge all page that needs to be purge, but when your customized your theme or changed your theme, you need to purge your site manually. go to the settings page and you can find purge button.
+This plugin will purge all page that need to be purge, but when your customized your theme or changed your theme, you need to purge your site manually. go to the settings page and you can find purge button.

 You can set `$fsckeycdn_purge` to change purge type.

 + `1`.
 Purge that page and every archive page when a post/page published (Recommend, default).
 + `2`.
-Purge whole blog (not include CSS, JS, and image) when a post/page published.
+Purge whole blog (not include css, js and image) when a post/page published.
 + `3`.
-Purge all page that needs to be purge (Beta).
+Purge all page that need to be purge (Beta).
 + `4`.
 Only purge that page when a post/page published.
 + `5`.
 Do nothing when a post/page published.